FarisMuhd17/QuillJS/README.md

 q.deletemsg [message_id] # Deletes a message
 q.echo [user | channel] [object_id] [content] # Sends a message
-q.guild_ids # Collects the server IDs of all the servers the bot is in
-q. guild_names # Collects the names of the servers the bot is in q.readfile [path] # Outputs the contents of a path q.readfolder [path] # Outputs the files and folders q.status [online | dnd | idle | invisible] # Change the status of the bot
+q.guild_ids # Collects the server IDs of all the servers the bot is in q.guild_names # Collects the names of the servers the bot is in q.readfile [path] # Outputs the contents of a path q.readfolder [path] # Outputs the files and folders q.status [online | dnd | idle | invisible] # Change the status of the bot